Deligne's conjecture and mirror symmetry

-In this section, we will use the method in the previous section to compute the Deligne's periods for the two special Calabi-Yau threefolds that have been studied in the paper \cite{Candelas}.
-Based on their numerical results, we will directly verify Deligne's conjecture.
+In this section, we will use the method developed in the previous sections to compute the Deligne's period of a Calabi-Yau threefold that has been studied in the paper \cite{Candelas}.
+Based on their numerical results, we will explicitly verify that this Calabi-Yau threefold satisfies Deligne's conjecture.

-In the paper \cite{Candelas}, the authors have constructed two one-parameter mirror pairs $(X_k^\vee,X_k)$, $k=1,2$, of Calabi-Yau threefolds.
-There exists an algebraic deformation of $X_k$ defined over $\mathbb{Q}$, which will be denoted by
+More explicitly, in the paper \cite{Candelas}, the authors have studied the one-parameter mirror pair $(X^\vee,X)$ of Calabi-Yau threefolds that is called AESZ34 \cite{Duco, Meyer}.
+The mirror threefold $X$ has an algebraic deformation of the form

-The zeta functions of the fiber of $\mathscr{X}_k$ over the point $\varphi=-1/7$ have been numerically computed for small primes, from which the authors are able to determine the $L$-functions of the pure motive $h^3(\mathscr{X}_{k,-1/7})$.
-The numerical values of the canonical periods (and its derivatives) at $\varphi=-1/7$ have been computed by them to a very high precision, and they are able to express these values in terms of the special values of $L$-functions.
-They have speculated the connections of their numerical results with Deligne's conjecture.
-But Deligne's period $c^+(h^3(\mathscr{X}_{k,-1/7})(2))$ for the critical motive $h^3(\mathscr{X}_{k,-1/7})(2)$ has not been computed, and Deligne's conjecture has not been numerically verified.
-In this section, we will compute Deligne's period $c^+(h^3(\mathscr{X}_{k,-1/7})(2))$ using the method developed in Section \ref{sec:computationdeligneperiods}, and verify that Deligne's conjecture has been satisfied by $h^3(\mathscr{X}_{k,-1/7})(2)$.
-We will also compute the period $c^-(h^3(\mathscr{X}_{k,-1/7}))$, and study its properties.
+The zeta functions of the smooth fiber $\mathscr{X}_{-1/7}$ over $\varphi=-1/7$ have been numerically computed for small prime numbers, from which the authors are able to find the $L$-function of the pure motive $h^3(\mathscr{X}_{-1/7})$.
+The numerical values of the canonical periods $\varpi_i$ (and their derivatives) at $\varphi=-1/7$ have also been computed by them to a very high precision, and they are able to express these values in terms of the special values of $L$-functions.
+They have speculated the connections between their numerical results and Deligne's conjecture.
+But they have not computed the Deligne's period $c^+(h^3(\mathscr{X}_{-1/7})(2))$ for the critical motive $h^3(\mathscr{X}_{-1/7})(2)$, therefore Deligne's conjecture has not been numerically verified.
+In this section, we will use the method developed in Section \ref{sec:computationdeligneperiods} and Section \ref{sec:explicitDeligneperiods} to compute $c^+(h^3(\mathscr{X}_{-1/7})(2))$, then we will explicitly verify that Deligne's conjecture is satisfied by the critical motive $h^3(\mathscr{X}_{-1/7})(2)$.
+We will also numerically compute the period $c^-(h^3(\mathscr{X}_{-1/7}))$ and look at its properties.